doconix/string-format-full/README.md

 # Benefits of this Approach

 1. Implements the full Python mini-language.
+2. Python-style JS using the exact Python algorithms.
-2. Jython has seen 20+ years of significant use and testing.
+3. Jython has seen 20+ years of significant use and testing.
-3. Unit tests in tests/.
+4. Unit tests in tests/.
-4. No dependencies.
+5. No dependencies.

 # Drawbacks of this Approach